 - 1. Maintenance of an overall GPA of at least 3.0. - 2.
-Recommendation for graduation by the graduate nursing faculty. - 3.
+Maintenance of current clinical clearance requirements. - 3.
+Recommendation for graduation by the graduate nursing faculty. - 4.
 Completion of a minimum of 42-credit hours for both the CNL and CNS programs as required by the curriculum plans.

 To be credited towards the MSN degree, all required courses must be completed with a minimum grade of "B" (85 or above).
 Students who achieve a grade of less than a "B" (less than 85) must repeat the course for a higher grade unless it is an "F" (a grade of less than 78).
 An "F" in the course is an automatic dismissal from the graduate program.
 The student may apply for readmission after one academic semester.
-No more than two courses (grades with a 78 to 84-"C") in the major may be repeated and no course may be repeated more than once.
-Only two "Cs" are permitted in each program and must be repeated for a higher grade.
+No more than two courses in the major may be repeated and no course may be repeated more than once.
+Only two "Cs" (grades of 78-84) are permitted in each program and must be repeated for a higher grade.

-Up to twelve (12) hours of credit may be applied if transferring in from another accredited nursing program.
-These twelve hours must be in nursing and relate to the UIW MSN program.
+Up to twelve (12) hours of credit may be transferred in from another accredited nursing program.
+These twelve hours must be in nursing and approved by the student's advisor and Chair of the Graduate Nursing Program.